PurwadhikaDev/ZetaSquadTeam_JC_DS_VL_05_FinalProject/readme.md

 <br> Total Revenue = 10 * (2000-848) = 11,520
 <br> Total Profit = 11520 - 2000 = 9,520

-As following example, we can see that there are big efficiency & effectiveness in
+As following example, we can see that there are big efficiency & effectiveness if we suppress the FP

 # **Recommendation**